MaMoMeMo

 I Hope You Dance

-A week after the wedding it is the dancing that moves me.
+A week after the wedding it is the dancing that I remember best, the thing that still moves me.

-Years ago, in our 40s, John and I took our four left feet to The Stampede, a dance hall and saloon in Temecula, CA where we learned to dance, thanks to Marlene Taylor.
-Even if we never became great dancers, it was good for us as a couple.
+Many years ago, in our 40s, John and I took our four left feet to The Stampede, a dance hall and saloon in Temecula, CA where we learned to dance with Marlene Taylor.
+Even if we never became great dancers, dance lessons were good for us as a couple.
 It was good for me to learn to follow his lead, to trust him.
-And at weddings, especially those of our children, at least one of whom danced professionally, dancing seemed a prerequisite.
+And at weddings, especially those of our children, at least one of whom danced professionally, dancing is a prerequisite.

-In preparation for this wedding we took Lindy Hop lessons.
+In preparation for this wedding, we took Lindy Hop lessons.
 However, we forgot to do that dance.
-When it was our turn to dance as parents I could hardly remember how to move my feet, but then John reminded me of the steps, which are very simple in Night Club Two Step.
-He whispered quick, quick, slow, slow near my ear and I looked down, not a good move.
-I was a little numb at the time, but his words, simple as they were, made it to my feet, coaxing them into a rhythm.
+When it was our turn to dance as parents I could hardly remember how to move my feet, which are very simple in Night Club Two Step.
+But then John reminded me of the steps, whispering quick, quick, slow…, slow…, near my ear as I looked down at my feet, not a good move.
+His words, simple as they were, made it to my numb feet, coaxing them into a rhythm.

 A good lead can make their partner look better than she is, if she trusts him, if she follows.
 We danced to Remember When by Alan Jackson.